freesuraj/freesuraj.github.io/cv/index.markdown

 *Snr iOS Engineer*

-Develop and Improve the Kogan.com ecommerce iOS app.

-* Work with UI designer to create app screens and animation for smooth UX
-* Built the Kogan iOS app from scratch using swift 5.0
+* Built the Kogan iOS app from scratch using swift 5.0 improving dev time and feature iterations significantly
-* Use *FCM* to deliver push notifications
-* Setup the CI/CD pipeline with Fastlane and CircleCI for Unit Tests and deploying to Testflight
-* Maintain and enhance the existing Android app
 * Improved the App store rating from 2.0 to 4.8
+* Setup the CI/CD pipeline with Fastlane and Circle CI for Unit Tests and deploying to TestFlight
-* Work on Python/Django framework to build APIs native for mobile
+* Work on existing Android app and Python/Django framework to build APIs native for mobile
-* Continuously propose and add new features by monitoring data from Google Analytics
+* Continuously propose and add new features by monitoring data from Google Analytics to improve the revenue

+**Key Highlight**
+* Delivered the first version of the Kogan iOS app within 3 months as a solo developer, setting a strong foundation for future scalability.
+* Enhanced app revenue by introducing data-driven features and optimizing the user experience.

 <div class="row">